 Call it a double-dose of good news.

-Patrons dinning at outside of Urth Cafe in Pasadena.
+Patrons dining at outside of Urth Cafe in Pasadena.
 (Photo by Ringo Chiu).

 Photo by Ringo Chiu.